Ayushmaan06/EDA/Acme/Readme.md

 EDA on Acme dataset.
-With basic linear regression model to predict the price
+With basic linear regression model to predict the Charges